gibranalcazar/Real-Time-Bus-Tracker/README.md

 <brk>
 <a href="https://gibranalcazar.github.io/Real-Time-Bus-Tracker/" target="_blank">Real Time Bus Tracker</a>

-## :pencil2: Roadmap for future improvements ##
+## :pencil2: Roadmap for the future ##

-The following tools were used in this project:
+The following are some possible improvements for this project:

 - [Expo](https://expo.io/)
 - [Node.js](https://nodejs.org/en/)